When you move to China to teach you’ll find yourself dealing with a lot of new things.

 Just try not to think about the combination of fluids that probably made up that puddle.

-Toilets in China don’t always carry tissues and there’s a good reason for this.
+Toilets in China don’t always have tissues and there’s a good reason for this.

 The plumbing system in China isn’t set up to deal with tissues, so if you flush one you’ll probably block the system.
 And you definitely don’t want to be in a toilet in China while it’s flooding!